railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

    Weights are expressed in kilograms.
 You can define a number with a decimal point or comma, so that to set 500g you'd put 0.5 in the weight rule.

-Then give the sale price and the cost price.
+Then set the sale price and the cost price.
 The price can be expressed in different ways:

 * a fixed price,